ArjanDEV32/Markdown-parser-React/README.md

   Where `src` is the source code and `lan` is the specified language of the source code.

 * `listFunction`: call back function meant to determine what glyph comes before the text of a bullet list. (optional)

+make sure to see the example in order to see all the current markdown features

   the listFunction should be a function that looks like this:
   ```typescript